On the lack of compactness in the axisymmetric neo-Hookean model

-A fundamental question in elasticity theory is what functions can be admitted as reasonable descriptions of the deformation of a body.
-An example of a function that does not correspond to a physical deformation is the map $\vec u$ constructed by Conti \& De Lellis \cite[Sec.~6]{CoDeLe03} (see also Section \ref{se:LimitMap} for its definition), which, given any smooth open set $E$ containing the origin $O$ and contained in $B(O, 1)$, sends (as depicted in Figure \ref{fig:unphysical}) one part of $E$ (the one lying in the first two quadrants ---in the planar representation of this axisymmetric map) into the region enclosed by $\vec u(\partial E)$, and other part of $E$ (the one in the lower half-plane) to the unbounded region outside $\vec u(\partial E)$.
+Let us describe briefly the singular map $\vec u$ of Conti--De Lellis (see Figure \ref{fig:python-original_map}).
+We remark that, since $\vec u$ does not satisfy the INV condition, $\vec u\notin\Ar_s$ and it does not correspond to a physical deformation.
+Given any smooth open set $\Set$ containing the origin $\vec 0=(0,0,0)$ and contained in $B(\vec 0, 1)$, it sends (as depicted in Figure \ref{fig:unphysical}) one part of $\Set$ (the one lying in the first two quadrants of the planar representation of this axisymmetric map) into the region enclosed by $\vec u(\p \Set)$, and other part of $\Set$ (the one in the lower half-plane) to the unbounded region outside $\vec u(\p \Set)$.
 Also, two parts of the body that were at unit distance apart, namely, those initially occupying the half-balls

 are put in contact with each other across the ``bubble''